The CWS archives and manuscript collections comprise 4,500 linear feet of institutional records and personal papers.

 Faculty-Student Research Award

-The Center for Western Studies annually invites applications for a $4,000 research award made possible, in part, by a grant from the National Endowment for the Humanities.
+The Center for Western Studies annually invites applications for a $4,000 research award made possible by the Rick and DiAnn Kolkman Faculty Research Award and the National Endowment for the Humanities.

-The award provides $3,250 for an Augustana faculty researcher and, as an option, $750 for a student assistant.
-The proposed research must be based, in part, on the use of primary-source documents in the archives of the CWS and address a topic related to the northern or upper Great Plains (defined as including, but not limited to, the Dakotas, Minnesota, Iowa, Nebraska and Wyoming).
+The award provides $4,000 for an Augustana faculty researcher and, as an option, $1,250 for a student assistant.
+The proposed research must address a topic related to the northern or upper Great Plains (defined as including, but not limited to, the Dakotas, Minnesota, Iowa, Nebraska, Wyoming and Montana).

 Internships